How to Make Vegetable Broth from Carrot Tops

 - Recipe notes: *Carrot stems are edible, however they are often very tough to chew.
 We use them in broths to bring flavor to the dish but then remove before serving the broth. **Compost strained vegetables, if possible.

-- Storage: Store broth in the refrigerator if using within 4 days, otherwise freeze broth in glass jars for 2-3 months.
+- Storage tips: Store broth in the refrigerator if using within 4 days, otherwise freeze broth in glass jars for 2-3 months.
 Thaw in the refrigerator overnight or on the counter for a few hours before using.

 - Nutrition notes: This homemade vegetable broth recipe is completely plant-based and uses food scraps, which reduces your overall household food waste.
 If made with only a pinch of salt, it is also low in sodium.